Saint Isaac's Cathedral: Technologies

 William Handyside and other engineers used a number of technological innovations in the construction of the building.
 The portico columns were raised with the use of large wooden frameworks before the walls were erected.
 The building rests on 10,000 tree trunks that were sunk by a large number of workers into the marshy banks upon which the cathedral is situated.
 The dome was gilded by a technique similar to spraypainting; the solution used included toxic mercury, the vapors of which caused the deaths of sixty workers.
 The dozen gilded statues of angels, each six metres tall, facing each other across the interior of the rotunda, were constructed using galvanoplastic technology, making them only millimeters thick and very lightweight.
 St. Isaac's Cathedral represents the first use of this technique in architecture.

-The meticulous and painstakingly detailed work on constructing the St. Isaac's Cathedral took 40 years to complete.
-This extended construction left an expression in the Finnish language, rakentaa kuin Iisakin kirkkoa ("to build like St. Isaac's Church"), for lengthy and never-ending megaprojects.
+The painstakingly detailed work constructing St. Isaac's Cathedral took 40 years to complete.
+This extended construction is the source of an expression in the Finnish language, rakentaa kuin Iisakin kirkkoa "to build like St. Isaac's Church".